Tuufless/FFXIV-Elemental-Raid-Macros/6.0_endwalker/savage_raids/p8s_2/README.md

 ## Markers:

-- `1` and `2` are for the two players who are not involved in Natural Alignment's Ice/Fire.
+- `1` and `2` are for the two Sigil players during Natural Alignment's Ice/Fire.
 - `ABC` is for αβγ in High Concept
-- `D` demarcates the center line for the two stacks in High Concept:
+- `D` demarcates the center line for the two stacks in High Concept.
-    - North of `D`: 2-man stack (High Concept 1), Solo-man (High Concept 2)
-    - South of `D`: 3-man stack (High Concept 1, High Concept 2)

 ![](images/markers.jpg)
 ![](images/markers_2.jpg)